-The revived interest in entomophagy has helped make various edible insects available outside the zones were they are traditionally eaten.
-Today, snack-hungry guy in Birmingham can easily order dehydrated meal-worms online and a Korean girl can try out South American ants.
+The revived interest in entomophagy has helped make various edible insects available outside the zones where they are traditionally eaten.
+Today, a snack-hungry guy in Birmingham can easily order dehydrated meal-worms online and a Korean girl can try out South American ants.

 However, one doesn’t have to search out tropical destinations to try out mouthwatering insect recipes.
 At the time of writing, at least two insect restaurants are open in snowy Vancouver, Canada.
 Vij’s Restaurant and Rangoli Restaurant – both owned by Indian-born Canadian chef Vikram Vij – are famous for having crickets on the menu.
 For the bold, Rangoli will cook up naan-style pizza sprinkled with whole roasted crickets.

-Powdered crickets are commonly marketed as cricket flour and is fairly easy to include in ordinary recipes for baked goods, granola, smoothies, etc.
+Powdered crickets are commonly marketed as cricket flour and are fairly easy to include in ordinary recipes for baked goods, granola, smoothies, etc.